Ex-official under Belarus President Lukashenko to face Swiss trial over enforced disappearances

 “For the first time, a member of Lukashenko’s murder squad stands trial for involvement in the enforced disappearances of political opponents,” Belarusian opposition leader Sviatlana Tsikhanouskaya told the Associated Press.
 “This groundbreaking case delivers a powerful message to the Belarus regime: no one will escape justice.”

-The pending trial was brought to light by advocacy groups Trial International in Switzerland and FIDH, a French non-governmental organization whose name translates as the International Federation of Human Rights.
+The pending trial was brought to light by advocacy groups Trial International in Switzerland and FIDH, a Paris-based non-governmental organization whose name translates as the International Federation of Human Rights.

 “This could be a watershed moment for international justice for the Belarusian regime’s crimes,” said Ilya Nuzov, head of FIDH’s Eastern Europe and Central Asia desk.
 A conviction, Nuzov said, “could also establish facts which could later be used to go after those who had ordered the commission of the crime, including Lukashenko himself.”

-Harauski will be tried over the enforced disappearances of Yury Zakharenka, Viktar Hanchar and Anatoly Krasouski, the advocacy groups said in a statement released Wednesday.
+Harauski will be tried over the enforced disappearances of Yuri Zakharenko, a former interior minister who was fired by Lukashenko in 1996; opposition leader Viktor Gonchar, and publisher Anatoly Krasovsky, the advocacy groups said in a statement released Wednesday.

 “The case is groundbreaking: for the very first time, a Belarusian national stands trial for enforced disappearance on the basis of universal jurisdiction,” the advocacy groups said, referring to a legal principle that allows foreign jurisdictions to prosecute severe crimes that happened in other countries.